OCHA-DAP/ds-floodscan-ingest/README.md

   - `.github/workflows/floodscan-ingest.yaml` which triggers
     `src/DL_zips.R`
   - this process could be archived as it was replaced by phase 2 below
-- **Phase 2**: was developed once our blob storage account and sends the data to our “dev” blob storage “global” container with the prefix of `raster/cogs/aer_area_300s_{yyyymmdd}_v05r01.tif`.
-Where each tif represents 1 day of FloodScan data with both SFED & MFED bands.
+- **Phase 2**: was developed once our blob storage account was created.
+  It sends the data to our “dev” blob storage “global” container with the prefix of `raster/cogs/aer_area_300s_{yyyymmdd}_v05r01.tif`.
+Each COG represents 1 day of FloodScan data with both SFED & MFED bands.
   - `.github/workflows/floodcan-cog-blob.yml` which triggers
     `src/upload_latest_cog.R`
-  - This process downloads the SFED & MFED 90 day zip -\> extracts the latest tifs from each -\> merges them into 1 spatRaster -\> and the writes to the blob as a Cloud Optimized Geotif (COG).
+  - This process downloads the SFED & MFED 90 day zip -\> extracts the latest tifs from each -\> merges them into 1 spatRaster -\> and then writes to the blob as a Cloud Optimized Geotif (COG).

 ## Upload of historical (one-time)